optimatorlab/veroviz/docs/dataproviders.rst

 ORS
 ---

 OpenRouteService is currently the suggested data provider for VeRoViz.
 Like OSRM, it uses data from OpenStreetMaps.
 ORS offers a free API key with a generous daily query limit.
-ORS also provides an open-source engine that can be installed locally, which VeRoViz now supports (as of version 0.4.0, in April, 2020).
+ORS also provides an open-source engine that can be installed locally, which VeRoViz now supports (as of version 0.4.0, in May, 2020).

 See the `ORS documentation`_ for more information.